Restaurants*

 Mala Project: Chinese dry pot.
 I'm not a hot pot fan, but dry pot?
 Giddyup.

 Souen: What this food lacks in taste (a lot), it makes up in healthiness.
-Truly unrivaled for being good for you.
+Truly unrivaled in being good for you.

 Book Club: My favorite coffee shop / bar in the area.

-Smor: I hate brunch food, but for Smor I'll make an exception.
+Smor: I hate brunch, but for Smor I'll make an exception.
 Breads, soups, bowls, and smoked fish bursting with flavor.

 Don Ceviche: Perfect saltado and ceviche mixto.

-Superiority Burger: They've branched out from veggie burgers to brunch and pulled it off.
+Superiority Burger: They branched out from veggie burgers to brunch and pulled it off.

 Lower West Side